hirokoymj/gcp-study-note/PCA/ExamTopic/Topic1.md

   Dedicated Interconnect is a connection that provides a private, dedicated connection between your on-premises network and GCP over a Google-owned network.
 It is a secure and reliable option for connecting your on-premises network to GCP.
 You can use it to replicate files to GCP as a part of your disaster recovery plan.
 If Dedicated Interconnect fails for any reason, it is a good idea to have a backup solution in place to establish a secure connection between your networks.
 Cloud VPN is a secure and reliable solution for establishing a connection between your on-premises network and GCP.
 It uses a virtual private network (VPN) tunnel to securely connect the networks, and it is a good backup option if Dedicated Interconnect fails.

 **Question 81**

+- B. Provision preemptible VMs to reduce cost.
+Disable and then discontinue use of all GCP services and APIs that are not HIPAA-compliant.
+94%
+- Explanation
+  Disabling and then discontinuing allows you to see the effects of not using the APIs, so you can gauge (check) alternatives.
+So that leaves B and D as viable answers.
+The question says only some are not time-critical which implies others are.
+This means preemptible VMs are good because they will secure a spot for scaling when needed.

 **Question 82**

+- C. Schedule a disaster simulation exercise during which you can shut off all VMs in a zone to see how your application behaves.
+42%

+- Explanation
+  Resilience testing of their authentication layer means the testing of availability of service/application even when many of the instances fail in a particular location.
+That’s why.
+Disaster type of scenario is better where all VM instances becomes unavailable in a particular zone

 **Question 83**
 **Question 84**
 **Question 85**